theegannaicker/MicrosoftLearning-DP-200-Implementing-an-Azure-Data-Solution-/instructions/Synapse_PolyBase.md

 13. Select **New SQL script**, and **empty script**

 14. In the Query window, type in code that will create an external data source named **AzureStorage** for the Blob storage account and data container created in with a type of **HADOOP** that makes use of the ****AzureStorageCredential**.
-Note that you should replace **awdlsstudxx** in the location key with your storage account with your initials.
+Note that you should replace **awdlsstudxx** in the location key with your storage account name.

     ```SQL
 	CREATE EXTERNAL DATA SOURCE AzureStorage